-2020-2021 INTERSEGMENTAL GENERAL EDUCATION TRANSFER CURRICULUM (IGETC)
+2023-2024 LOS ANGELES MISSION COLLEGE INTERSEGMENTAL GENERAL EDUCATION TRANSFER CURRICULUM (IGETC)

 Disclaimer: Every effort has been made to ensure the information below is accurate and timely.
 However, this information is unofficial and should be checked against the official information found on the ASSIST website at www.assist.org.
-A minimum "C" grade is required in each course.
-A "C" is defined as a minimum 2.0 grade points on a 4.0 scale.